Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Supplementary Empirical Results

-\paragraph{\textbf{\poepabbr{} achieves the best fairness with acceptable accuracy performance}}
+\paragraph{\poepabbr{} achieves the best fairness with acceptable accuracy performance}

-Table~\ref{tab:dt,prus,rel6} contains the average test accuracy of each method and the corresponding standard deviation under 5-fold cross-validation on each dataset; Table~\ref{tab:dt,prus,rel1} contains the average fairness quality of each method and the corresponding standard deviation on the test set accordingly as well.
+Table~\ref{tab:dt,prus,rel6} contains the average test accuracy of each method and the corresponding standard deviation under five-fold cross-validation on each dataset; Table~\ref{tab:dt,prus,rel1} contains the average fairness quality of each method and the corresponding standard deviation on the test set accordingly as well.
 For instance, each row (dataset) in Table~\ref{tab:dt,prus,rel1} compares the test fairness quality with the same type of individual classifiers, indicating the best results by bold fonts.
-Besides, the fairness quality performance between two pruning methods is examined by two-tailed paired $t$-tests at 5\% significance level to tell if they have significantly different results.
+Besides, the fairness quality performance between two pruning methods is examined by two-tailed paired $t$-tests at a 5\% significance level to tell if they have significantly different results.
 Two methods end in a tie if there is no significant statistical difference; otherwise, the one with better values of the proposed fairness quality will win.
 The performance of each method is reported in the last two rows of Table~\ref{tab:dt,prus,rel1}, compared with \poepabbr{} in terms of the average rank and the number of datasets that \poepabbr{} has won, tied, or lost, respectively.
 As we can see in each sub-table of Table~\ref{tab:dt,prus,rel1}, the average ranks of \poepabbr{} outperform all baseline pruning methods including the original ensemble on the test fairness quality, which means that \poepabbr{} substantially achieves the best fairness performance.
 We may also notice that \poepabbr{} does not rank so high in Table~\ref{tab:dt,prus,rel6}, yet it still settles with ties in most of the cases, which means that \poepabbr{} could at least achieve acceptable accuracy performance, compared with other baseline methods.
-Figure~\ref{fig:past,merge}\subref{fig:prev,rel6p} shows that \poepabbr{} could achieve at least the same level of test accuracy compared to baselines, and the same observation is also presented in Figures~\ref{fig:past,merge}\subref{fig:prev,rel7p}, \ref{fig:past,merge}\subref{fig:prev,rel6} and \ref{fig:past,merge}\subref{fig:prev,rel7}.
-Besides, Figures~\ref{fig:past,merge}\subref{fig:prev,rel1p} and \ref{fig:past,merge}\subref{fig:prev,rel1} indicate that \poepabbr{} achieves the best fairness quality among all opponents, while Figure~\ref{fig:past,merge}\subref{fig:prev,rel2} shows that \poepabbr{} achieves the best performance on $\justObjT(\mvrho)$.
 It is worth mentioning that the test fairness quality on the Ricci dataset in Table~\ref{tab:dt,prus,rel1} shows extraordinarily good results, of which the reason is probably that the size of Ricci is rather small.